Schwungus/caulk/README.md

 # caulk

-THE Steamworks API wrapper for use with CMake.
-[Schwungus](https://github.com/Schwungus)-certified.
+THE Steamworks API wrapper for use with plain C. [Schwungus](https://github.com/Schwungus)-certified.

 ## Usage